Ale-JRD/Alblogtrad/content/post/hello-world/index.md

 「Haa, haa.
 Then, I’m going to cum just like this, but between swallowing it or having it sprayed on your face, choose the one that you like.」

-「Hmm~… I’m torn, but… It’s a rare chance, so I want to swallow your semen, Yuu.
+「Hmm-… I’m torn, but… It’s a rare chance, so I want to swallow your semen, Yuu.
 Chuu, chuu… Ahaan, it has started letting out clear juices already!」

 「Nghh… Your mouth and boobs… feel so good, after all.」